Towards Resolving Propensity Contradiction in Offline Recommender Learning: Preliminaries

-To improve the naive estimator, several previous studies applied the IPS estimation to alleviate the bias of MNAR rating feedback~\citep{liang2016causal,schnabel2016recommendations}.
-In causal inference, propensity scoring estimators are widely used to estimate the causal effects of treatments from observational data~\citep{imbens2015causal,rosenbaum1983central,rubin1974estimating}.
-In our formulation, one can derive an unbiased estimator for the loss function of interest by using the true propensity scores as follows:
+\paragraph{\textbf{Inverse Propensity Score (IPS) Estimator.}} To improve the naive estimator, several previous studies apply the IPS estimation to alleviate the bias of MNAR rating feedback~\cite{liang2016causal,schnabel2016recommendations,saito2020unbiased,saito2020pairwise,saito2021evaluating}.
+In causal inference, propensity scoring estimators are widely used to estimate the causal effects of a treatment from observational data~\cite{imbens2015causal}.
+In our formulation, we can derive an unbiased estimator for the loss function of interest by using the true propensity score as follows:

-This estimator is unbiased against the ideal loss (i.e., $ \mE[ \ipsL ] = \idealL $ for any $\predR$), and thus it is more desirable than the naive estimator in terms of bias.
-However, its unbiasedness is ensured only when the true propensity score is available, and it can have a bias with an inaccurate propensity estimator (see Lemma 5.1 of~\citep{schnabel2016recommendations}).
-The bias of IPS typically occurs in most real-world recommender systems, as the missing mechanism of rating feedback can depend on user self-selection, which cannot be controlled by analysts and is difficult to estimate~\citep{marlin2009collaborative,schnabel2016recommendations,wang2018the}.
-Specifically, most previous studies estimated propensity scores by using some amount of MCAR test data to ensure empirical performance~\citep{schnabel2016recommendations,wang2019doubly}.
-However, this is infeasible owing to the costly annotation process~\citep{gilotte2018offline,joachims2017unbiased}.
-This method is also infeasible when the ratings for all the user--item pairs are observed with non-zero probability, which is difficult to verify (i.e., $\iP \in (0,1], \forall (u,i) \in \D$)~\citep{ma2019missing}.
-Therefore, we explore theory and algorithm independent of propensity scores and MCAR data, aiming to alleviate the issues related to propensity-based methods.
+This estimator is unbiased against the ideal loss (i.e., $ \mE[ \ipsL ] = \idealL $ for any $\predR$) and is more desirable than the naive estimator in terms of bias.
+However, its unbiasedness is ensured only when the true propensity score is available, and it can have a bias with an inaccurate propensity estimator (see Lemma 5.1 of Schnabel et al.~\cite{schnabel2016recommendations}).
+The bias of IPS can arise in most real-world recommender systems, because the missing mechanism of rating feedback can depend on user self-selection, which cannot be controlled by analysts and is difficult to estimate~\cite{marlin2009collaborative,schnabel2016recommendations}.
+Indeed, most previous studies estimate the propensity score by using some amount of MCAR test data to ensure empirical performance~\cite{schnabel2016recommendations,wang2019doubly}.
+However, this is infeasible owing to the costly annotation process~\cite{joachims2017unbiased}.
+In addition, this method is valid only when the ratings for some user--item pairs are observed with non-zero probabilities (i.e., $\iP \in (0,1], \forall (u,i) \in \D$), which is a criterion difficult to verify in practice~\cite{ma2019missing}.
+Therefore, we explore theory and algorithm independent of the propensity score and MCAR data, aiming to alleviate the concurrent issues of the propensity-based methods.